japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 ====
 `planForWritingFileFormat` is used when `DataSource` is requested for the following:

-* <<writeAndRead, Writing data to a data source followed by "reading" rows back>> (for xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc[CreateDataSourceTableAsSelectCommand] logical command)
+* <<writeAndRead, Writing data to a data source followed by "reading" rows back>> (for xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md[CreateDataSourceTableAsSelectCommand] logical command)

-* <<planForWriting, Creating a logical command for writing>> (for xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.adoc[InsertIntoDataSourceDirCommand] logical command and xref:spark-sql-DataFrameWriter.adoc#save[DataFrameWriter.save] operator with DataSource V1 data sources)
+* <<planForWriting, Creating a logical command for writing>> (for xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.md[InsertIntoDataSourceDirCommand] logical command and xref:spark-sql-DataFrameWriter.md#save[DataFrameWriter.save] operator with DataSource V1 data sources)
 ====

 === [[getOrInferFileFormatSchema]] `getOrInferFileFormatSchema` Internal Method